ubio/protocol/README.md

 ## Terminology

-**Domain** is a colection of input, output and type definitions.
+**Domain** is a collection of input, output and type definitions.
 Domains are uniquely identified by `id` which is a PascalCase string.
 Example: `FlightBooking`.

 **Definition** is a JSON Schema object, uniquely identified by `id`, which consists of domain `id` and definition `key`, separated with dot.
 Example: `Generic.Price`.